 Garden Lessons and Activities

 - Bees — Members of the bee family are explored; including mason bees, honeybees, bumblebees, and wasps.
 The take-away fact is to know that bees and wasps are beneficial in the garden and to leave them alone so they won’t sting and can do their jobs in the garden.

-- Compost Relay — Children will learn and participate in a fun activity about compost.
+- Compost Relay — Children learn and participate in a fun activity about compost.

-- Lett*uce Eat — Children will learn about various lettuces and greens.
+- Lett*uce Eat — Children learn about various lettuces and greens.

-- Nature Walk — Children will walk around the garden or other outdoor space to notice nature.
-When they return to the classroom, they will orally tell or write about an item they observed.
+- Nature Walk — Children walk around the garden or other outdoor space to notice nature.
+When they return to the classroom, they tell or write about an item they observed.

-- Parts of Plants We Eat — Children will examine plant parts and see the vegetables, fruits, and seeds we eat.
-They will sample a food from each plant part.
+- Parts of Plants We Eat — Children examine plant parts and see the vegetables, fruits, and seeds we eat.
+They sample a food from each plant part.

-- Zucchini — Children will plant, grow, prepare and taste zucchini.
+- Zucchini — Children plant, grow, prepare and taste zucchini.